Columnist Nat Hentoff, First Amendment advocate, jazz critic, dies

 (CNN)Nat Hentoff -- the acclaimed, popular and edgy columnist noted for his passionate writings on civil liberties and his famed jazz criticism -- has died, according to his son Nick Hentoff.

 "Sad to report the death of my father #NatHentoff tonight at the age of 91," Nick Hentoff said on Twitter.
-He died surrounded by family listening to Billie Holiday."
+He said his father died at his Manhattan home, surrounded by family listening to Billie Holiday.

 Hentoff penned a weekly column for the Village Voice in New York, tackling the turbulent topics and controversies of American life for decades.